Mercer Island, Washington: History

-The western side of the island was home to two Snoqualmie villages prior to white settlement in the Puget Sound region.
-Mercer Island, named for the Mercer family of Seattle, was first settled by non-indigenous people between 1870 and 1880.
-The Mercer brothers often rowed between the island and Seattle to pick berries, hunt, and fish.
-Those brothers, Thomas Mercer and Asa Mercer, were members of the Mercer family of Virginia.
-The first large settlement, East Seattle, was toward the northwest side of the island—near the McGilvara neighborhood.
-During 1889, a C C Calkins built a large and gilded resort, the Calkins Hotel.
-The hotel was reached via steamboat between Madison Park, Leschi Park, and the Eastside.
+The western side of the island was home to two Snoqualmie settlements prior to the 19th-century arrival of European American settlers in the Puget Sound region.
+Mercer Island was named for a member of the Mercer family of Seattle by 1860; Thomas Mercer, Aaron Mercer, and Asa Mercer, members of the Mercer family from Virginia, often rowed between the island and Seattle to pick berries, hunt, and fish.
+The first non-indigenous people to permanently settle on the island, Charles and Agnes Olds, arrived in 1885 and were followed by 15 other families within five years.
+The first large community, East Seattle, was toward the northwest side of the island—near the McGilvara neighborhood.
+Charles C. Calkins created the settlement in 1887 and later built a large and gilded resort, the Calkins Hotel.
+The hotel was reached via a steamboat ferry between Madison Park, Leschi Park, and the Eastside.
 Guests included President Benjamin Harrison, of 1901, amongst other well-to-do dignitaries from Seattle to the East Coast of the United States.
 Burned by a mysterious fire, the hotel was razed during 1908.

 The Calkins Landing continued service and presumably aided the establishment of a more permanent population.
 A denser urban community with business district developed toward the central northern island between the McGilvra neighborhood and Luther Burbank Park.
 This community now composes the majority of the island's crest through the Middle Island neighborhood.

-In 1923, the East Channel Bridge was built to connect the island with Bellevue.
+In 1923, the wooden East Channel Bridge was built to connect the island with Bellevue; it was later replaced by a new concrete span in the 1930s.
 In 1930, George W. Lightfoot requested a bridge between Mercer Island and Seattle.
 The Lacey V. Murrow Memorial Bridge, currently the second longest floating bridge in the world, was built and opened in 1940.
 In 1989, a second bridge, the Homer M. Hadley Memorial Bridge, was built parallel to the Lacey V. Murrow Memorial Bridge.
-The East Channel Bridge, Lacey V. Murrow Memorial Bridge, and Homer M. Hadley Memorial Bridge, carry Interstate 90 from Seattle, across Mercer Island, and into Bellevue.
+The third East Channel Bridge, Lacey V. Murrow Memorial Bridge, and Homer M. Hadley Memorial Bridge were incorporated into the route of Interstate 90 from Seattle, across Mercer Island, and into Bellevue.